psychemedia/eurydice-resources/resources/eurydice_poems.md

 ---

 https://www.britishnewspaperarchive.co.uk/viewer/bl/0000170/18780413/020/0006

 Isle of Wight Observer
 Saturday 13 April 1878
 p6

 [In an article - can we find the original?]

 The following lines (signed "F. G.") on the loss  of the Eurydice, appears in the *Baily's Magazine* for this month :

-The following lines (signed "F. G.") on the loss  of the Eurydice, appears in the *Baily's Magazine* for this month :